illinoistech-itm/jhajek/itmd-521/notes/chapter-04/chapter-04.md

     - Can you define this term?
   - SQL Tables and Views
     - Can you define these terms?
-- With these data types we can manipulate dispirate types of data
+- With these data types we can manipulate disparate types of data
   - Unstructured log files
   - Semi-structured CSV files
   - Structured Parquet files